baudisgroup/oncopubs/README.md

 #### `#sample_types`

 This field is for adding information about the _approximate_ diagnoses of the analyzed cancer samples using the NCIt neoplasm codes.
-The codes themselves can be [found on the Progenetix website](https://progenetix.org/subsets/biosubsets/?filters=NCIT).
+The codes themselves can be [retrieved through the Progenetix services API](https://progenetix.org/services/collations/?collationTypes=NCIT&output=text).

 The format is `__NCIT code__::__label__::__count__`.
 If several tumor diagnoses are included one can use several of those "blocks" and concatenate them with a `semicolon`.